 If you get professional lessons, you might wonder how many you should have and when to have them.
-The answer's different for every learner.
+The answer is different for every learner.

 Many learners have lessons early in Stage 1 - before they move into traffic.
-Many learners have lessons at the end of the learner period to make sure they're ready for their driving test.
+Many learners have lessons at the end of the learner period to make sure they're ready for their on-road drive test.